charlesLoder/greekTransliteration/readme.md

 npm run build
 ```

-This is just a local instillation of the site.
+This site primarily serves as a UI.
 If you are interested in improving the transliteration, please contribute to the `greek-transliteration` [package](https://www.npmjs.com/package/greek-transliteration).

 # live